5 Random variables

 \[ \mbox{E}[aX] = a\times\mbox{E}[X] \]

-To see why this is intuitive, consider change of units.
-If we change the units of a random variable, say from dollars to cents, the expectation should change in the same way.
-A consequence of the above two facts is that the expected value of the average of independent draws from the same urn is the expected value of the urn, call it \(\mu\) again:
+To understand why this is intuitive, consider changing units.
+If we change the units of a random variable, such as from dollars to cents, the expectation should change in the same way.
+A consequence of the above two facts is that the expected value of the average of independent draws from the same urn is the expected value of the urn, denoted as \(\mu\) again:

 \[ \mbox{E}[(X_1+X_2+\dots+X_n) / n]= \mbox{E}[X_1+X_2+\dots+X_n] / n = n\mu/n = \mu \]